QCDLab/neopdf/docs/design-and-features.md

 - **Python Bindings**:
-  Comprehensive Python interface using PyO3, enabling integration with the rich ecosystem of scientific Python libraries (NumPy, SciPy, Matplotlib, etc.).
+  Comprehensive Python interface using PyO3, enabling integration with the rich ecosystem of scientific Python libraries (NumPy, etc.).
 This is crucial for data analysis, visualization, and integration with existing physics analysis frameworks.

 - **C/C++ Bindings**:
   Direct C and C++ interfaces for integration with legacy codes and high-performance computing